- Workplace Statistics

 -

-1/3 of people who make less than $25,000 have a job satisfaction rate below 50%.
+One-third of those earning less than $25,000 have job satisfaction rates below 50%.

 -

-Employees dislike having a lack of meaning.
+Employees express dissatisfaction due to a lack of meaning.

 -

-Parking lot attendants have it rough.
+Parking lot attendants face significant challenges.

 -

-Job satisfaction by company
+Job Satisfaction by Company

 -